Pryaxis/Plugins/README.md

 The one thing you cannot do is link to a non-Catbox download link.
 It's fine if you offer downloads somewhere else too (and you can link to the list of those downloads), but you need to have a catbox link here that goes directly to something someone can install.

+### What if plugin reviews are taking forever?
+If your plugin hasn't been reviewed in 1 day (give or take a few hours), please send a message to particles#0015 in Discord and a message to argo@hey.com.
+You will either get $10 US or a Discord Nitro subscription as reward for being significantly delayed.

 ### Changes

 These are the changes made to this page that aren't really plugin related.

 1. Created system for submitting plugins. - May 18, 2020.
 2. Updated system to include TShock test version. - May 18, 2020.
+3. Add slow plugin review scheme. - June 18, 2020.

 ### Final note